RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 Pinnacle sued Harlequin and sought an injunction and damages against Harlequin for unlawful interference with the contractual relationship between Pinnacle and Don Pendleton (its most successful author).

-Now, for Pinnacle to succeed for unlawful interference with a contract, Pinnacle had to prove up a VALID contract.
+Now, for Pinnacle to succeed for unlawful interference with a contract, Pinnacle had to prove up a valid contract.
 Pinnacle argued that it had an agreement with Pendleton that he would use **best efforts** to agree on new contract terms.

 Indeed if Pendleton had not negotiated at all, perhaps Pinnacle would have a good argument, but how is the court supposed to enforce a contract provision that says the parties must use their **best efforts?**